Tips

 4. Use Strong Administrator Account Credentials

 Similarly, use a robust ID and password for the administrator account created at some point of installation.
-Anyone the usage of the ID admin and password merits to be hacked.
+Anyone who uses the ID admin and password may be hacked.
 Consider developing some other arrangement with fewer privileges for everyday editing responsibilities.

-wp-config.Hypertext Preprocessor carries your database access credentials and other beneficial statistics for someone’s rationale on breaking into your gadget.
+wp-config.Hypertext Preprocessor carries your database access credentials and other beneficial statistics for someone’s rationale for breaking into your gadget.
 Most human beings maintain it in the important WordPress folder; however, it can be moved to the folder above.
-In many instances, that folder will be outside the internet server root and inaccessible to HTTP requests.
+That folder will often be outside the internet server root and inaccessible to HTTP requests.

 6. Grant Users the Lowest Role Possible